lionia78/censys-sample/README.md

 # Simple Decomposed Key-Value Store

 This repository contains a simple decomposed Key-Value store implemented as two services:
-- **REST Service**: A JSON REST API that serves as the public interface (using Go and gorilla/mux).
+- **gRPC Service**: kv-service - a backend Key-Value store service (using Go and gRPC) that handles storage operations in-memory.
-- **gRPC Service**: A backend Key-Value store service (using Go and gRPC) that handles storage operations in-memory.
+- **REST Service**: rest-service - a JSON REST API that serves as the public interface (using Go and gorilla/mux).

 The services communicate over gRPC.
 The REST service forwards requests to the gRPC service.